modal-inria/MixtComp/MixtComp/README.md

 # Compile MixtComp

-MixtComp uses cmake to generate makefile.
-It also recquires the following external libraries:
+MixtComp uses cmake to generate a makefile.
+It also requires the following external libraries:
 - Boost
 - Eigen
 - Nlopt